 What are my shipping options?

-We will ship by any method you require.
-However, we have standard prices for our the following methods:
+We will ship through any carrier you require.
+However, we have standard prices for the following methods:

 - 2-Day Air: $30 per order.

 - International Air: $75 per order.